"An insider of the American surrogacy industry shares stories about practice banned in China"

 A hopeless state of affairs

 Many Chinese people have come to the US for surrogacy services in the last two years.
-They’ve practically become a group all of our own, so I want to do all I can to protect the image of Chinese people.
+They’ve practically become a group all of their own, so I want to do all I can to protect the image of Chinese people.

 I’ve heard of Chinese clients refusing to raise their surrogate child because of a bad heart or some deformity—people straight up disappear on you.
 I don’t want it to end up where a surrogate parent refuses to accept a client just because they’re Chinese.